-- 3.5 GPA
+3.5 GPA

-The University of Denver and and the School of Engineering & Computer Science accept AP and IB credits.
+The University of Denver accepts AP and IB credits.
 Depending on the course, you must earn a score of 4 or 5 to transfer the credit.
 See a detailed list of courses and scores required visit the Admissions website.

 A complete listing of all required courses for our engineering degrees can be found in our Engineering Program Plan.
 Typically, first-year engineering students take calculus, physics, engineering and English courses, as well as First Year Seminar.
 You will also have the opportunity to work in lab settings and on projects.
 This solid foundation in mechanical, electrical and computer engineering is intended to help you identify which engineering discipline is the best fit for you.

 Each first-year student is required to submit a special project.
 To see an example, click on this video.

 The Daniel Felix Ritchie School of Engineering & Computer Science provides FREE tutoring weekdays and weekends for all engineering undergraduate students.
 You can stop by for clarification on course work, assistance with homework or help with test preparation from third-year, fourth-year and graduate engineering students.
 Currently we hold tutoring hours in the Anderson Academic Commons, which is in the center of campus.
 Our tutoring schedule is updated quarterly and posted outside the engineering administration offices and on the engineering tutoring Facebook page.
 In addition to tutoring help, many of our graduate teaching assistants will hold specific engineering course office hours at this same location.

-The School of Engineering & Computer Science at the University of Denver offers a flexible curriculum that enables students to study and participate in outside activities, including university-level and club-level sports, or earn a minor outside engineering with ease.
+The Ritchie School offers a flexible curriculum that enables students to study and participate in outside activities, including university-level and club-level sports, or earn a minor outside engineering with ease.
 You'll find engineering students taking advantage of life in Denver and the Rocky Mountains throughout the year.

 To learn more about life as an engineering student, click on this video.